visw2290/API-list/README.md

-This repo contains API of popular websites for learing
+This repo contains API of popular websites for learning

 1) Facebook graph API
 2) Google Youtube API